SENSELESS ACTS OF BEAUTY

 Tess has a secret: For fifteen years she has been furtively following the life of the daughter she gave up as an infant for adoption.
 But when Sadie runs away from home determined to find her birth mother, Tess has no choice but to hunt down the desperate girl in the one place she dreads—Pine Lake, where a terrible, buried secret threatens to destroy them both.

 Maybe Tess would have noticed the police cruiser earlier, if she hadn’t been shaking so badly.

 Slouched in her car on the shoulder of the highway, Tess glimpsed the black-and-white rush by again, this time on the opposite side of the road.
 She imagined the officer eyeballing her through the driver’s side window.
-She squeezed her eyes shut and wished away yet another ghost of her past, like the ones she’d been seeing ever since she’d left Bismarck—mirages of teenage runaways trudging on the side of the road, ghosts that had turned out to be nothing more than mile-marker signs, or a grocery bag snagged on a guardrail, or a yellow No Hunting placard nailed on a tree just beyond the shoulder.
+She squeezed her eyes shut and wished away yet another ghost of her past, like the ones she’d been seeing ever since she’d left North Dakota—mirages of teenage runaways trudging on the side of the road, ghosts that had turned out to be nothing more than mile-marker signs, or a grocery bag snagged on a guardrail, or a yellow No Hunting placard nailed on a tree just beyond the shoulder.

 But that police cruiser had been no ghost.
 Old instinct kicked in.
 She roused herself from the driver’s seat, shoved open the door with a boot, and unfolded herself onto the shoulder of the road.